When Church Programs Quench The Holy Spirit

 Many churches have small groups, but the small groups function like a miniature church service.
 They have one speaker and people do not test what is said, in disobedience to the Bible’s instructions.
 Because of that dynamic, unbiblical human traditions abound and often carry more weight than the words of scripture.

-I used to regularly share words of knowledge of healing at three churches in the United States.
+I used to regularly share words of knowledge for healing at three churches in the United States.
 I often get words of knowledge in other places now, and wonderful miracles happen.
 Yet how many times have I been sitting in a church service and I got a word that the Lord was healing someone from cancer or a blood disease, and yet I couldn’t share it in that context.
 I would have yelled it out after the service was over, but the music was too loud and everyone was rushing home.
 Because the church did not honor the Holy Spirit’s choice to manifest himself through different members of Christ’s body, a person left with cancer and they could have left without it.
-They didn’t have that healing miracle simply because they didn’t want it.
+The church didn’t experience that healing miracle simply because they didn’t want it.
 Other things were more important to them.

 Do you think I’m being dramatic?
 I’ve shared words of knowledge in other places and a tumor disappeared, a blood disease was healed, or a person’s life was saved.
 Yet I can’t do that in most church services.
 I went to a ladies’ drug and alcohol recovery house on Wednesday.
 However, this time some of the leaders from a certain church were leading it.
 They are used to doing all the talking and they ran the program the same way at the recovery house.
 They didn’t give others a chance to speak.
 They figured that their people they took on outreach could pray for the ladies (in spite of all the loud noise), but they didn’t even stop to imagine that the Spirit of Christ might want to speak through anybody other than themselves.